Essential open book foliation and fractional Dehn twist coefficient: Quick review of open book foliation

-\begin{definition} We say that the above $\mF$ is an {\em open book foliation}, denoted by $\F(F)$, if the following four conditions are satisfied. \begin{description} \item[(OF i)] The binding $B$ pierces the surface $F$ transversely in finitely many points.
-Each point $p \in B \cap F$ is an {\em elliptic} singularity of $\mF$, namely there exists a disc neighborhood $N_{p} \subset \Int(F)$ of $p$ on which the foliation $\mF(N_p)$ is radial with the node $p$ (see top sketches of Figure~\ref{fig:sign}).
-The converse also holds: any elliptic singularity of $\mF$ is a transverse intersection point of $B$ and $\Int(F)$.
+The binding $B$ pierces the surface $F$ transversely in finitely many points.
+Moreover, $p \in B \cap F$ if and only if there exists a disc neighborhood $N_{p} \subset \Int(F)$ of $p$ on which the foliation $\mF(N_p)$ is radial with the node $p$ (see the top sketches in Figure~\ref{fig:sign}).
+We call the singularity $p$ an {\em elliptic} point.

-\item[(OF ii)] There exists a tubular neighborhood $N(L)\subset M$ of $L$ such that each leaf of the foliation $\mF(F \cap N(L))$ transversely intersects $L$.